DouglasUrner/CSP/units/1/U1L09/PITCHME.md

 ## Protocol Poster

-Create an *efficient* binary protocol for playing a three-person game of Battleship on a 3x3 board over the Internet simulator.
+With your group, create an *efficient* binary protocol for playing a three-person game of Battleship on a 3x3 board over the Internet simulator.

 Efficient means the smallest number of bits that: